Lighthouses of the Bahamas

 Cat Cay Breakwater

 2 s.
-6 m (20 ft) round old-style masonry tower, painted white, with a small open lantern.
+6 m (20 ft) round old-style masonry tower with a small open lantern.
+Lighthouse painted white with a black cat on the seaward side, lantern painted gold.
 M.B.
-Stephens has a closeup photo, and Marinas.com has aerial
+Stephens has a closeup photo, Trabas has Darlene Chisholm's aerial photo, and

 Google has a very distant satellite view of the harbor.
 Built by Capt.
 Leroy Smith for the owners of the island, the lighthouse